Hey~I’m Nicole Reilly

 Before this work had language, I was a Registered Nurse.

-My specialty was home health patients with wounds that would not heal.
+My specialty was home health patients with extensive wounds that would not heal.

 I spent years at bedsides, nursing people as they healed and some as they died, holding space for their families as life loosened its grip.